elysehadid/elysehadid.github.io/README.md

 ### Color scheme

 This website has some not-so-subtle easter eggs and cues to my gender identity.
 I am a demisexual transwoman.
-I specifically use black and purple in reference to the [demisexual flag](https://www.flagcolorcodes.com/demisexual).
-The purple used for headings and links comes from the demisexual flag, and the projects featured in the Work section use the colors of the [transgender flag](https://www.flagcolorcodes.com/transgender).
+The purple used for headings and links comes from the [demisexual flag](https://www.flagcolorcodes.com/demisexual), and the cards used to feature my projects use the colors of the [transgender flag](https://www.flagcolorcodes.com/transgender).

 ### Copy